Characters from the video game series S.T.A.L.K.E.R.:

 - Silent Protagonist: Although Scar 'talks' to other characters using the dialog box, he is not voiced like the other two player characters are during cutscenes.

 - Sole Survivor: Of the emission at the start of the game.

-- Weapon of Choice: The VSS Vintorez, which is used by Scar the opening cutscene, although it is lost at the start of the game.
+- Weapon of Choice: The VSS Vintorez, which he used in the opening cutscene, although it is lost at the start of the game.
 However, it can be recovered early on.

-Major DegtyarevThe Protagonist of Call of Pripyat, his full name is Alexander Alexandrovitsch Degtyarev, making him the first playable character in the series to have a full name.
-He is an agent of the Ukrainian Security Service (which is a law enforcement agency and not a military unit) sent to the Zone to assess the failure of Operation Fairway and recover important data.
-In order to not arouse the suspicions of other stalkers, he goes undercover and disguises himself as a regular stalker when he enters the Zone.
+Major Alexander DegtyarevThe Protagonist of Call of Pripyat, his full name is Alexander Alexandrovitsch Degtyarev, making him the first playable character in the series to have a full name.
+He is an agent of the Ukrainian Security Service (a law enforcement agency and not a military unit) and a former stalker, sent to the Zone to assess the failure of Operation Fairway and recover important data.
+In order to not arouse suspicions, he goes undercover and disguises himself as a regular stalker when he enters the Zone.

 - Majorly Awesome: He holds the rank of Major due to his prior service with the Ukrainian Army and ultimately reveals his position when he reaches Pripyat by meeting up with the military.
 By the epilogue, he goes from Majorly Awesome to Colonel Badass for successfully completing Operation Fairway.

 - Reasonable Authority Figure: Depending on the player's actions, he can be the only significant member of the USS to not fall into the clutches of corruption that has plagued the other officers and soldiers within the military.

 - Weapon of Choice: The AKS-74U and Makarov, as he starts with one AK alongside his honorary Makarov.